 Adult Klamath River fall-run Chinook Salmon (KRFC) harvest allocations and natural spawning escapement goals are established by PFMC.
+The KRFC harvest allocation between tribal and non-tribal fisheries is based on court decisions and allocation agreements between the various fishery representatives.

 The Klamath River Basin in-river sport salmon fishery is managed using adult quotas.

-The KRFC harvest allocation between tribal and non-tribal fisheries is based on court decisions and allocation agreements between the various fishery representatives.

-For the purpose of implementing PFMC adult allocation and California Department of Fish and Wildlife (Department) salmon fishery harvest assessment, within the Klamath River Basin the Department currently considers 23 inches total length as a provisional cutoff.
+For the purpose of implementing the California Department of Fish and Wildlife (Department) salmon fishery harvest assessment, within the Klamath River Basin, the Department currently considers 23 inches total length as a provisional cutoff.
 Salmon greater than 23 inches total length are defined as adult salmon (ages 3-5) and salmon less than or equal to 23 inches total length are defined as grilse salmon (age-two).